How to Share the Gospel With a Satanist

 There is one God and yet three Persons (Isaiah 45:5; Deuteronomy 6:4; James 2:19).

 Jesus is fully God and fully man.
 He is the God of the universe (John 1:1, 14, 18; 8:58; 10:30.
-Compare Titus 2:13 and Isaiah 45:21), and He is equal with God the Father and God the Holy Spirit, and one of His primary missions in coming to earth was to “destroy the works of the devil” (1 John 3:8).
+Compare Titus 2:13 and Isaiah 45:21), and He is equal with God the Father and God the Holy Spirit.
+One of His primary missions in coming to earth was to “destroy the works of the devil” (1 John 3:8).

 About the Bible: